How to Update Printer Drivers in Windows 11

 Troubleshooting: Rollback and Reinstallation

-Sometimes, a new printer driver can cause problems.
-If your printer stops working correctly after an update, you can often fix it by rolling back to the older driver or by completely reinstalling the printer.
+If your printer stops working correctly after a driver update, you can often fix it by rolling back to the older driver.
+This process, done through Device Manager, reverts to a previous version of the driver, resolving conflicts caused by the new update.

 - In Device Manager, right-click your printer and select Properties.